JJLaRocha/JJLaRocha/README.md

 ## Process

-The data of all months was combined in order to paint the picture for the whole year.
+The data of all months was combined in order to paint the picture for the whole year through this [query](https://github.com/JJLaRocha/JJLaRocha/blob/JJLaRocha-patch-2/Data%20Combining).
 All of the data merging and analysis was done with BigQuery since this dataset is too large to be worked in spreadsheets.

+In this stage, all the data was also cleaned and transformed.
+Checking for the existance of null and duplicate values was made, as well as the elimination of these values when they were found.
+Also, the tables, after combined into a single table, were transformed to better suit the analysis goals!
+An example of transformation was the addition of 3 new columns.
+You can find all the alterations made and the reasoning for each one of them in [here](https://github.com/JJLaRocha/JJLaRocha/blob/JJLaRocha-patch-2/Data%20Cleaning%20and%20Transformation)